IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Data-Model--Publishing-and-Lifecycle.md

 ![Course Lifecycle](./Images/Architecture/Publishing_Process-Course%20Lifecycle.png)

+Courses also have an implicit state of being ACTIVE or INACTIVE.
+This state is not explicit as the states described above.
+Courses have this state implicitly depending on their start and end-date: A course is ACTIVE, if its start date has passed and its end-date (+ potential offset) has not passed yet.
+Ideally, only published courses are active.
+What must be enforced though is that courses cannot be ARCHIVED when they are still active.

 ## Course Content Lifecycle

 Course contents should follow the following lifecycle.
 When course contents are PUBLISHED or UPDATED, they can be accessed by students.